Mireille Miller-Young

 Mireille Miller-Young is an associate professor of feminist studies at the University of California, Santa Barbara.
 Her research explores race, gender, and sexuality in visual culture and sex industries in the United States.
 Miller-Young holds a PhD in American History from New York University.
 She describes herself as an "academic pornographer", a term originally adopted by Sander Gilman.

-Her current projects include a manuscript entitled Hoe Theory, contributions to The Black Erotic Archive, and contributions to The Sex Worker Oral History Project.